 Leggett & Platt has a long-standing commitment to sound corporate governance principles and practices.
 The Board of Directors has adopted Corporate Governance Guidelines that establish the roles and responsibilities of the Board and management.
-The Board has also adopted a Code of Business Conduct and Ethics applicable to all Company employees, officers and directors, as well as a separate Financial Code of Ethics applicable to the Company's CEO, CFO, and principal accounting officer.
+The Board has also adopted a Code of Business Conduct and Ethics applicable to all Company employees, officers and directors, as well as a separate Financial Code of Ethics applicable to the Company's CEO, CFO, and Chief Accounting Officer.
 These documents can be found at www.leggett.com/governance.
 Information on our website does not constitute part of this proxy statement.

-Director Independence
+Director Independence and Board Service